 Injury Report: New Orleans Pelicans vs San Antonio Spurs

-The New Orleans Pelicans open the first of a two-game slate against the San Antonio Spurs on Sunday at the Smoothie King Center.
-New Orleans heads into the matchup at 13-43, the worst record in the Western Conference.
-The Pelicans seemed positioned for a top pick in next year's NBA Draft.
+Zion Williamson was his usual dominant self, leading all scorers with 22 points, but he received a major boost from his teammates.
+Backup forward Karlo Matkovic scored a career-high 19 points, while newly acquired forward Kelly Olynyk posted a double-double of 14 points and 15 rebounds.

-San Antonio hoped this season would lead to their becoming a perennial contender in the West.
-This offseason, the Spurs acquired future Hall of Famer Chris Paul to help guide second-year phenom Victor Wembanyama and traded for former Sacramento Kings star De'Aaron Fox before the trade deadline.
-Both teams released their injury reports for Sunday's game.
+The Pelicans dominated the rebounding edge 69-46 as a team over the Spurs, who played with Victor Wembanyama.
+Both teams released their injury reports for Tuesday night's game.

-The Pelicans list four players out against the Spurs, including Brandon Boston (ankle sprain), Herb Jones (shoulder), Dejounte Murray (Achilles), and Keion Brooks, Jr. (G League).
-Star forward Zion Williamson has no injury designation in the game and will be available to play.
+New Orleans will have the same four players out against the Spurs as they did on Sunday night: Brandon Boston, Jr. (shoulder), Dejounte Murray (Achilles), Herb Jones (shoulder), and Keion Brooks, Jr. (G League).

-Meanwhile, the Spurs are without their star player, Wembanyama, who is out for the remainder of the season with a right shoulder injury.
-Joining him on the report are Harrison Ingram, David Duke, Jr., and Riley Minix, who are all out on G League assignment.
+Meanwhile, the Spurs list five players out for the game, including Victor Wembanyama (shoulder) and Charles Bassey (bone bruise).
+Three other players, David Duke, Jr., Harrison Ingram, and Riley Minix are all on G League assignment.
+San Antonio is adjusting to life after Wembanyama, as the second-year phenom will miss the rest of the regular season.

-Sunday is the second matchup between the teams after the Spurs won the opening game between the teams in San Antonio.
-The Pelicans have won seven of the last nine games in the series, but the Spurs have won the last two.
-New Orleans clearly has a mindset for building for the future, considering their 13-43 record this season.
+New Orleans' playoff hopes are already gone, and the team is preparing to look toward the future and become a contender.
+The Pelicans have already gotten themselves under the luxury tax line and acquired some future draft compensation in exchange for former all-star forward Brandon Ingram, who the team traded to the Toronto Raptors earlier this month.

 Related Articles